When developing mobile projects, there are some architectural options we

 Browser-Specific Views

-You can also create views for an individual browser.
-For example, create views for the iPhone browser.
-In Global.asax file, add the following code to the Application_Start method.
+views for the iPhone browser.
+In Global.asax file, add the following code to

 DisplayModeProvider.Instance.Modes.Insert(0, new DefaultDisplayMode(“iPhone”)